January 29, 2017 – “The First Front: The Baltimore & Ohio Railway During the Civil War.”

 Sept.
 10, 2017 – The Story of Mt.
 Olivet United Methodist Church.
 Mt.
 Olivet is one of Lovettsville’s oldest churches; its present building was dedicated in 1881, but the congregation was meeting in school buildings prior to the Civil War.
 A team from Mount Olivet will present the congregation’s history.

 Nov.
 5, 2017 – Remembering John Hanson: First President of the Original United States Government.
-Hanson family descendant Peter H. Michael, author of Remembering John Hanson: The First Lincoln will tell the story of this forgotten Founding Father who was our Nation’s first President under the Articles of Confederation.
+Hanson family descendant John H. Michael, author of Remembering John Hanson: The First Lincoln will tell the story of this forgotten Founding Father who was our Nation’s first President under the Articles of Confederation.